DPhil in English Local History

 I began a serious interest in local history from 2009 when I enrolled on the Advanced Diploma in Local History, followed by the two year diploma in English Local History and then finishing in 2015 with an MSc in English Local History.

-I am Membership Secretary of the Oxfordshire Architectural and Historical Society (OAHS, publisher of Oxonienisia) and a member of local history societies in Oxfordshire and Berkshire as well as being a committee member of my village's local society.
+I am Membership Secretary of the Oxfordshire Architectural and Historical Society (OAHS, publisher of Oxonienisia), I am also a member of local history societies in Oxfordshire and Berkshire and I am Chairman of the Marcham Society.

 Although my interests in history are wide ranging I have concentrated for the last three years on later nineteenth century social history, which will be my focus for some time to come.